djesmond/AgileField/README.md

 ```
 Which is translated to inline styling.
 Note: The custom style is merged with the default style internally.
-This means it perserves default styling for everything that isn't overwritten.
+This means it preserves default styling for everything that isn't overwritten.

 The styling points are:
 * `fieldContainer`: Styling for the container (div).